neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/overview.md

 If the constraints are bigger than the thumbnail (ignoring some padding covered later), the use case will simply draw outside the bounds of the thumbnail without causing an overflow.

-However, for larger widgets, we may want to scale them down so that their constraints and therefore also their size fit inside the bounds of the thumbnail.
+However, for larger widgets, you may want to scale them down so that their constraints and therefore also their size fit inside the bounds of the thumbnail.
-Inversely, we may want to scale up smaller widgets so that they are more visible in the thumbnail.
+Inversely, you may want to scale up smaller widgets so that they are more visible in the thumbnail.

 To control the scaling of the thumbnail, there are two methods available on the `UseCaseComposer`:
 - [`c.overview.minimumSize(width: ..., height: ...)`](../werkbank/OverviewComposer/minimumSize.html)